-CySA+ is hard in the RoleMath difficulty model: 75/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+CySA+ sits at the advanced stage: CompTIA recommends about four years in a SOC analyst or vulnerability analyst role.
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether security analytics, detection, vulnerability management, incident response, reporting, and tool-driven investigation matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as IT Security Operations Specialist, Network Security Engineer, Cybersecurity Analyst, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Cybersecurity Analyst, IT Security Operations Specialist, Incident Response Analyst, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.